interpromoSID2020Airbus/g7_images_sociales/README.md

 &nbsp;
 # Contents
 ## 1 `Scraping`

+To know before scraping: Airliners images are subject to copyright.

 Codes used to scrap Airliners and Google Images in order to get Airbus and Boeing images of several aircraft types.
 We chose to enrich our images datasets to perform supervised learning for classification tasks on aircraft exteriors images.

 `g7_scraping.ipynb`: one single notebook that creates DataFrames with web links of images to be scrapped, and then performs scraping.
-All images scrapped, along with the `CSV` files containing the DataFrames, will be handed in separately.
 Please note that Google Images scraping requires the installation of ChromeDriver: https://chromedriver.chromium.org/.

 Running the whole code takes a bit of time.
-Since we already performed this scraping task, you don't need to run it again.
-That said, you can use the code as a template and adapt it to other websites you might want to srcap.

 &nbsp;